How to Check Open Ports in Linux [3 Easy Methods]

 TL;DR

-To check open ports in Linux, you can try these methods:
+To check open ports in Linux, you can follow these:

 Continue reading the guide below to explore different methods to check open ports in Linux and the best practices to follow when checking open ports.